Buying an Older House? Watch Out for These Potential Problems

 2. Hazardous Building Material

 A lot of older homes built before 1978 can contain asbestos and lead-based paint.
-Ensure to have your potential home checked if they contain these dangerous materials because they are invisible.
+Ensure to have your potential home checked if it contains these dangerous materials because they are invisible.

 3. Deteriorating Roof